ichirokira/pyLIQTR/README.md

 - Install the package

         pip install .

-- Or, as a developer:

-        pip install --editable .

 ### Optional Installs
 - Install MPSolve polynomial solver, which is used in the angle generation algorithm.
 Instructions for installation can be found here: https://numpi.dm.unipi.it/software/mpsolve